 It’s easier to deep clean and paint your new space before moving in.
 Hiring a deep cleaning service helps you improve indoor air quality and eliminate bacteria and viruses to protect yourself and your family against diseases.
 Have the cleaners pay close attention to the bathrooms and kitchens, as that’s where mold thrives.
 Painting your house gives it a fresh look and allows you to add a personal touch.
 Check out this satin vs. gloss finish guide to learn the appropriate finish for your home.

 If you’re moving into a house where someone else lived, change the locks.
 Other security measures you can take include a video doorbell and an upgrade to smart locks.
+A service plan for house alarms adds a high level of security to your home if you add alarms to all windows and doors, including garage doors and entrances.
 If you’re using sliding glass doors, install door or glass break sensors to notify you whenever the door is tampered with.
 To secure your garage, use a smart door opener, add extra locks, or use smart home technology to monitor your garage.
 If your garage operates using codes, consider changing the security code.
 Lock the windows using key-operated levers and make them burglar-proof.

 Your new house requires regular maintenance to boost the longevity of your home appliances.
 Make a maintenance plan and find reliable contractors to help you keep in shape appliances like refrigerators, HVAC, water heaters, gutter, and dry horse and vent.
 This will allow the smooth running of your home.
 Have the items listed on your inspection list fixed before the problems escalate.